 On physical examination, there will be tenderness at the growth plate (apophysis) of the inside of the upper arm bone at the elbow (medial epicondyle).
 There is usually no instability of the elbow noted, and there should be full, or nearly full, range of motion.
 The outside (lateral) aspect of the elbow should be carefully inspected as well because as the medial side of the elbow is pulled apart (distracted) with throwing, the outside of the elbow is slightly compressed.
 This can lead to growth plate injuries on the lateral side as well.

 Radiographs are always obtained to evaluate the growth plates around the elbow.
 In little leaguer’s elbow, there may be irregularity noted of the growth plate of the medial epicondyle.
-However, up to 85% of the time, the xrays may be normal.
+However, up to 85% of the time, the Xrays may be normal.
 It is also important to evaluate the elbow on radiographs to look for other signs of injury like stress fractures and injury to the growth plates and bones on the lateral side of the elbow.
-While in the majority of cases plain xrays will suffice, an MRI can be obtained to look more closely at the growth plates and to evaluate for ligament injury when the findings on examination are unclear.
+While in the majority of cases plain Xrays will suffice, an MRI can be obtained to look more closely at the growth plates and to evaluate for ligament injury when the findings on examination are unclear.

-How is Little Leaguer’s Elbow initially treated?
+Treatment for Little Leaguer’s Elbow

 Following the initial 4 to 6 week period of no throwing and only when the patient is completely pain free, a structured throwing program should be initiated over the next 6 to 8 weeks.
 During this time, the pitcher should be evaluated by a specialized physical therapist to evaluate and correct their throwing mechanics.
 Any pain during the rehab period should cause the athlete to temporarily pause their program for a short period until they can throw without symptoms.

 Typically it takes about 12 weeks for an injured athlete to return to competitive throwing in a game situation.
 Special attention should also be paid to the number of pitches and to the types of pitches thrown by the pitcher.
-Higher stress pitches like a curve ball or breaking ball should be avoided until the pitcher reaches the appropriate age.
+Higher stress pitches like a curveball or breaking ball should be avoided until the pitcher reaches the appropriate age.
 Also, the athlete’s core and shoulder strengthening program should be continued year round to maintain and further develop their strength and muscle control.

 More Information: Read about sports injury treatment using the P.R.I.C.E. principle – Protection, Rest, Icing, Compression, Elevation.

 It is extraordinarily rare for an adolescent athlete with little leaguer’s elbow to require surgery.
-The only reason that this might be necessary is if a lose body breaks off from the end of one of the bones around the elbow and begins to catch or get stuck impeding elbow motion.
+The only reason that this might be necessary is if a loose body breaks off from the end of one of the bones around the elbow and begins to catch or get stuck impeding elbow motion.
 This would require removal with either elbow arthroscopy or a small incision.
 Following surgery, the athlete will have a period of time during which they will not be able to participate in competitive throwing while their elbow recovers from surgery.

 Pitchers league age 14 and under must adhere to the following rest requirements: